All Episodes

 Usually the prosecutor's office will say, all right, can you call?

-Can you can tell your client he needs to be at this location at this time, be on time?
+Can you tell your client he needs to be at this location at this time, be on time?

-Especially for a process crime, not being a threat to others in society.
+And then they will surrender, especially for a process crime, not being a threat to others in society.

 Well, that's a dual justice system.